Time Is on My Side: Rolling Stones version

 A live version of the song from the band's 1982 live album, Still Life, reached No. 62 in the UK Singles Chart.
+Reviewing the 1982 live release for Record Mirror, Simon Hills gave the single a highly scathing review, placing it under the ironic heading "Derby and Joan Corner."
+Hills questioned the commercial purpose of the release, calling it "incomprehensible" that anyone would choose to purchase "this version by a group of old men on tour for the cash" when the original studio recording was still readily available.

 The song was part of the British Invasion, in which English covers of black American songs received more U.S. radio attention than the original had (although Thomas' version had been released as a B-side; most DJs played the A-sides).
 Thomas refused to sing her version after the Rolling Stones' recording for multiple decades, telling interviewers that the band had not acknowledged her despite giving support act slots to other singers like Tina Turner.
 In 1992, she began performing the song again following a TV show appearance in which the host Bonnie Raitt introduced her as the original singer.
 On May 2, 2024, during the Rolling Stones' performance at the New Orleans Jazz & Heritage Festival, Jagger and Thomas performed the song as a duet, which was the first time the Rolling Stones had performed the song live since 1998.

 The Rolling Stones version of "Time Is on My Side" plays a key plot element in the 1998 movie Fallen, starring Denzel Washington.